C

 Company Overview

-Market Position: As of December 31, 2024, Capital One Financial Corporation was the third largest issuer of Visa and MasterCard credit cards in the U.S. based on outstanding credit card loans and is one of the nation’s largest banks based on deposits.
-It operates internationally primarily in the U.K. and Canada for credit card loans.
+Market Position: As of December 31, 2025, Capital One Financial Corporation was the largest issuer of credit cards in the United States of America based on the outstanding balance of credit card loans.
+It is also one of the nation’s largest banks based on deposits.
+Through the acquisition of Discover Financial Services, Capital One acquired the Global Payment Network, which includes the Discover Network, the PULSE Network, and Diners Club International, enhancing its position in the global payments industry.

 Recent Strategic Developments:

-Geographic Footprint: Capital One Financial Corporation's primary operations are in the U.S. International operations are conducted through Capital One (Europe) plc in the U.K. and a Capital One, National Association branch in Canada, both authorized to provide credit card loans.
+Geographic Footprint: Capital One Financial Corporation’s primary operations are in the United States of America.
+It also offers credit card products and other services internationally through Capital One (Europe) plc in the United Kingdom and through a branch of Capital One, National Association in Canada (Capital One Canada).
+Global Payment Network services are offered globally.

 Financial Performance